jacobposz/Music-Recommendation-System/README.md

 - for example, we have a 10 second piece of audio; we are chunking that 10 second piece of audio into 10 chunks of 1 second each and each of those seconds are encoded into an array of 128 numbers (also known as a byte array) -> this is repeated for each second of audio so we will have 10 lists at the end
 - **This is our entire dataset -> This is repeated 12,228 times (2.4 GB)**
 - all of these files are stored in the form of tf records -> each of these records have exactly all of this information for 12,228 examples
-- when you look at raw music data,
+- when you look at raw WAV music data, they're typically stored in kilohertz... for example a CD has 44.1 kilohertz which is equivalent to 44.1 thousand numbers being used to represent one second of data -> this is a lot of information -> that's why the output of 128 features is a lot less and also represents a lot more information -> this is the embedding -> the embeddings are pre-genertaed by the MAX audio embedding generator